 Olive oil

-How to make Beef and Vegetable Purée
+How to make Beef and Vegetable Puree

-This is a quick, delicious and nutritious meal to create for baby in a thermo cooker/all-in-one appliance – I used my Thermomix.
-You can just as easily use the stovetop and a food processor or blender, or other baby food maker.
+Thermomixer?
+It’s really easy to cook and blend baby food in a thermo cooker/all-in-one appliance.
 After sautéing the leek, just add the beef, veggies and water to cook.
 Blend at the end and it’s done!

-See the full recipe card below for ingredient amounts and detailed steps for both thermo cooker and conventional methods.
+You’ll find the recipe card below, with ingredient amounts and detailed steps for both regular and thermo cooker methods.

 First stage weaning or second stage weaning?
-Offer this homemade purée as a first food when your baby starts solids.
+Offer this homemade puree as a first food when your baby starts solids.
 This beef baby food recipe is ideal for both Stage 1 (around 6 months of age) and Stage 2 (around 6-9 months) weaning.
-For first stage/younger babies, try offering this dish for the first time as a very smooth purée by mixing through a little cooled boiled water, formula milk or expressed breast milk immediately before serving.
-For second stage weaning/older babies, increase the texture by blending/puréeing for less time to get the desired consistency.

 You can also use it as a pasta sauce for self-feeding and Baby Led Weaning (BLW).
 You decide which option works best for you and your baby!

-Storing this homemade purée
+Storing this homemade beef puree

 This homemade baby food can be stored in an airtight container in the fridge for up to 2 days.
 It can also be frozen.
 I used baby food freezer trays/ice cube trays for freezing individual portions, so that I had them available at the ready.
 Be food safe when freezing, defrosting and reheating baby food.
 For helpful tips on this, Annabel Karmel has a great go-to guide [2] on preparing, freezing and reheating foods for baby 👍.